-Use the following table to detect poor NFS performance and to diagnose the performance problem:
+Use the following table to detect poor NFS performance and to diagnose the $\,$ performance problem:

-Harri ta data at Heatha the the state of a second to display now to detect Use the dbx print nfs_sv_active_hist command to display a histogram of the active NFS server threads.
+How to detect Use the dbx print nfs sv active hist command to display now to detect a histogram of the active NFS server threads.
 See Section 3.6.7.
 Use the dbx print nchstats command to determine the namei cache hit rate.
 See .
 Use the dbx print bio_stats command to determine the metadata buffer cache hit rate.
 See Section 9.3.2.3.
 Use the nfsstat command to display the number of NFS requests and other information.
 See Section 9.4.1.1.
 Use the ps $\mbox{axlmp 0}$ grep nfs command to display the number of idle threads.
 See Section 9.4.2.2.
 Cause NFS server threads busy.
 Solution Reconfigure the server to run more threads.
 See Section 9.4.2.1.
 Cause Memory resources are not focused on file system caching.
 Solution Increase the amount of memory allocated to the UBC.
 See Section 9.1.2.
 If you are using AdvFS, increase the memory reserved for AdvFS access structures.
 See Section 9.1.4 for information.
 Cause System resource allocation is not adequate.
 Solution Set the value of the maxusers attribute to the number of server NFS operations that are expected to occur each second.
 See Section 5.1 for information.
 Cause UFS metadata buffer cache hit rate is low.
 Solution Increase the size of the metadata buffer cache.
 See Section 9.1.3.
 Increase the size of the namei cache.
 See Section 9.1.1.
 Cause CPU idle time is low.
 Solution Use UFS, instead of AdvFS.
 See Section 9.3.